Brainwriting as a Faster Form of Brainstorming

 The Smashing Magazine web portal has made an overview of situations where brainwriting should be chosen:

-• If your corporate culture doesn't like wild ideas and your company management doesn't like listening to ideas that diverge from their corporate manual.
+- If your corporate culture doesn't favor unconventional ideas and your company's leadership is not receptive to suggestions that deviate from their established guidelines.

-• If you are pressed by time.
-Within ten minutes you can get dozens of answers to your question.
+- If you are pressed by time.
+Within ten minutes you can gather dozens of responses to your question.

 Preferring one method or the other may depend on your time options.
 Brainwriting should take less time.
 On the other hand brainstorming should give participants more space to elaborate ideas.